data-integrations/http/docs/HTTP-batchsource.md

 **Transport Protocols:** Transport protocols which are allowed for connection.

 **Cipher Suites:** Cipher suites which are allowed for connection.
+Colons, commas or spaces are also acceptable separators.

 **Schema:** Output schema.
 Is required to be set.